 Now, there’s nothing wrong with this per se.
 Obviously admitting you have a problem is the first step towards solving it.
 The people sitting on the other side of the table are always smart, capable individuals who are usually a) unsure where to begin, b) overwhelmed by the enormity of the security conversation, c) under-budgeted and under-staffed, or d) all of the above.
 They just need a little help.

-I’m not a fan of holding my audience captive waiting for ‘the big reveal’, so I’ll let you know up front that, personally, I think nearly ALL small to medium sized business (and most enterprises) are best served by what I define as an ‘outsourced tier-1 managed security monitoring service’; coupled with a simple incident response plan and a bit of awareness/training.
+I’m not a fan of holding my audience captive waiting for ‘the big reveal’, so I’ll let you know up front that, personally, I think nearly ALL small to medium-sized businesses (and most enterprises) are best served by what I define as an ‘outsourced tier-1 managed security monitoring service’; coupled with a simple incident response plan and a bit of awareness/training.
 Let me explain.

 It is ABSOLUTELY ESSENTIAL that you have visibility into the security events occurring within your information ecosystem.
-If you aren’t keep an eye on what’s actually happening, then EVERYTHING else you do to address security within your organization will fail!
+If you aren’t keeping an eye on what’s actually happening, then EVERYTHING else you do to address security within your organization will fail!
 That may sound harsh, but it’s true.
-You WILL NOT be successful in defending your information assets it you don’t know what’s happening to them.
+You WILL NOT be successful in defending your information assets if you don’t know what’s happening to them.

 Even if you DO have a reasonable level of visibility into security events occurring within your information ecosystem, the next part is just as important.
 Do you have a plan in place to deal with a suspected security incident WHEN (not if) it occurs?
 Do people know about the plan?
 Do they understand their role in it?
 Do they know what to do?
 It’s FAR better to create a plan in advance – not during an event.